elves/elvish/_website/learn/fundamentals.md

 doesn't make use of the arguments.

 The arguments are kept in a `$args` variable, as a list.
-Let's try put this into a `echo-args.elv` file in your home directory:
+Let's try put this into a `show-args.elv` file in your home directory:

 ```elvish
 echo $args